jakeprice-me/tech-notes/content/setup-wireguard.md

 tags: [wireguard, vpn]
 title: Setup WireGuard on Debian
 type: tech-note
-uuid: 7dc1a2a7-07ae-4225-8bd6-07657a1c3709
 ---

 [TOC]

-!!! info
+> [!info]
-	Worth bearing in mind, I've now gone the Docker route with this, using [wg-easy/wg-easy: The easiest way to run WireGuard VPN + Web-based Admin UI.](https://github.com/wg-easy/wg-easy)
+> Worth bearing in mind, I've now gone the Docker route with this, using [wg-easy/wg-easy: The easiest way to run WireGuard VPN + Web-based Admin UI.](https://github.com/wg-easy/wg-easy)

 I've extracted what I needed to do from the clearest article I found on setting up WireGuard - [How To Set Up WireGuard on Ubuntu 22.04 | DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-set-up-wireguard-on-ubuntu-22-04)

 Local Copy: [Here](attachments/setup-wireguard.html)

-!!! important
+> [!important]
-	You must set `UDP` as the protocol when setting up the port forwarding rule on your router.
+> You must set `UDP` as the protocol when setting up the port forwarding rule on your router.
 Initially, I missed this and things were not working, with no obvious reason for ages (like 48 hours before I realised)!

 ![](attachments/setup-wireguard.png)